nathan101000/openly/README.md

 - Ensure you provide valid tokens and tenant IDs in `auth_provider`.
 - The unlock duration is set to 5 seconds by default (can be customized).
-- Designed with expandability for favorite doors, admin features, etc.
+- Designed with expandability for favorites, search improvements, and admin features.

 ## 🎨 Theme